mahoney1/test/setup_newmodel.md

 1. Make a directory called `updatesample` in the current directory

-2. Copy the file `updatevalues.js`, `package.json`, `index.js`  from this repository: https://github.com/mahoney1/newprogmodel/  into this directory
+2. Copy the file `updatevalues.js`, `package.json`, `index.js`  from this repository: https://github.com/mahoney1/newprogmodel/  into this directory - you can simply clone it to `/tmp` and copy the files into the current chaincode dev directory eg.

+git clone https://github.com/mahoney1/newprogmodel/ /tmp ; cp /tmp/newprogmodel/* .

 The index.js file contains the definition of where the smart contract logic is defined  (see more about the Smart Contract APIs [here](https://www.npmjs.com/package/fabric-contract-api) - and review this for a moment - it provides the 'basic ingredients' for a our smart contract NodeJS implementation and `requires` the contract logic `updatevalues.js` to be included.